Health Club Manager: That guy has horns.

 Cordelia: You need protection.

-Gunn: And how exactly do you plan on protecting me -- with some weak-ass, lady smith battle axe?
+Gunn: And how exactly do you plan on protecting me -- with some weak-ass, lady smith

 Cordelia: Ask Joey and his cracked skull just how "weak-ass" it is.